Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     enacted by the Oireachtas, come into force in accordance with the terms thereof.

-### TRANSITORY PROVISIONS

-Article 51

-1. Notwithstanding anything contained in Article 46 hereof, any of the provisions of this Constitution, except the provisions of the said Article 46 and this Article, may, subject as hereinafter provided, be amended by the Oireachtas, whether by way of variation, addition or repeal, within a period of three years after the date on which the first President shall have entered upon the office.\
-2. A proposal for the amendment of this Constitution under this Article shall not be enacted into law if, prior to such enactment, the President, after consultation with the Council of State, shall have signified in a message under his hand and Seal addressed to the Chairman of each of the Houses of the Oireachtas that the proposal is in his opinion a proposal to effect an amendment of such a character and importance that the will of the people thereon ought to be ascertained by Referendum before its enactment into law.\
-3. The foregoing provisions of this Article shall cease to have the force of law immediately upon the expiration of the period of three years referred to in section 1 hereof.\
-4. This Article shall be omitted from every official text of this Constitution published after the expiration of the said period.

 ‘Dochum Glóire Dé\
  agus\
  Onóra na hÉireann’